sblrm/travo_mate/docs/DEPLOY_VERCEL.md

 ## 1) Create project on Vercel
 1. Go to https://vercel.com and sign in.
-2. Click "New Project" → "Import Git Repository" and select your `cultural-trip` repo.
+2. Click "New Project" → "Import Git Repository" and select your `travo-mate` repo.
 3. When Vercel detects the project it may auto-populate settings.
 Use the settings below if not auto-detected.

 ## 2) Environment Variables (must set)